Fifteen days, two halves: a south-west road trip and a settled London week

 Cambridge~5%canonical day-trip

-A canonical English road-trip + city stay.
-The SW leg’s distinctiveness is in the completeness of the southwest coastal arc — Porlock to Lulworth in 4 days is a thorough sweep, not a sampling.
+A canonical English road-trip plus a city stay.
+The SW leg’s distinctiveness is in the completeness of the coastal arc - Porlock to Lulworth across four days is a thorough sweep, not a sampling, and it folds Dartmoor in on the return.
 London is London.

-absentYorkshire and the Lake DistrictNorthern England’s natural complements — bypassed.
+absentthe Lake DistrictNorthern England’s other natural complement - bypassed.

-absentWalesAdjacent to Cornwall and reachable by bridge — bypassed.
+absentWalesAdjacent to Bristol and reachable by bridge - bypassed.

-absentStonehengeOn the route between Bath and Lyme Regis — coord-check shows no specific dwell.
+absentStonehengeOn the route between Bath and Lyme Regis - no specific dwell in the coords.

-absentStratford-upon-AvonCotswolds-adjacent Shakespearean town — bypassed despite Aug 10 Cotswolds day.
+absentStratford-upon-AvonCotswolds-adjacent Shakespearean town - bypassed despite the Aug 10 Cotswolds day.

 A south-of-England-only trip.
-Scotland + Wales + the North entirely skipped — the user chose depth in 6 SW counties + London over a country-wide sweep.
-The skipped southern monuments (Stonehenge, Brighton, Stratford) are the more notable absences, since they sat on the route.
+Scotland, Wales and the North entirely skipped - the choice was depth across six south-western counties plus London, not a country-wide sweep.
+The skipped southern monuments (Stonehenge, Brighton, Stratford, far-west Cornwall) are the more notable absences, since each sat on or near the actual route.